fjwright/Run-REDUCE-0/README.md

 For information about how to install and run Run-REDUCE please see the [User Guide](UserGuide.md).

-Run-REDUCE should run on any platform that supports Java 8, but I can only test it on Microsoft Windows and Ubuntu Linux.
+Run-REDUCE should run on any platform that supports Java 8 (or later), but I can only test it on Microsoft Windows and Ubuntu Linux.
 (Whilst Java is portable, filesystem structures and installation conventions are not!)

 This version uses the Java Swing library, but at some future date I will probably switch to using JavaFX.
 Swing has the advantage that it is still a standard component of the latest Java SE SDK.
-I am developing using Java 13, but compiling for Java 8 to support running a jar file using the latest readily available JRE.
+I am developing using Java 13, but compiling for Java 8 to support running a jar file using the latest readily available JREs.

 REDUCE itself is an open source project available from [SourceForge](https://sourceforge.net/projects/reduce-algebra/).
 I'm